privacycg/CHIPS/README.md

 ### Memory impact

-Based on Chrome data, we estimate limiting a domain to 10 cookies per-partition will satisfy ~99% of existing cross-site cookie use cases on the web today.
+Based on Chrome data, we estimate that 10 cookies per-partition will satisfy ~99% of existing cross-site cookie use cases on the web today.
 Based on Chrome data aggregated over a 28 day period, we estimate partitioning cross-site cookies will increase the cookie jar size ~6% on average for Android Chrome users with at least 25 cookies and ~18% on average for desktop Chrome users with at least 25 cookies.

 We find this trade-off between meeting cross-site cookie use cases and memory impact to be acceptable, but user agents may wish to impose additional size limits on the partitioned cookie jar such as a global limit on all partitioned cookies.